 x11vnc allows one to view remotely and interact with real X displays (i.e. a display corresponding to a physical monitor, keyboard, and mouse) with any VNC viewer.
 In this way it plays the role for Unix/X11 that WinVNC plays for Windows.

-It has built-in SSL/TLS encryption and RSA authentication, including VeNCrypt; UNIX account and password login support; server-side scaling; single port HTTPS/HTTP and VNC; Zeroconf service advertising; and TightVNC and UltraVNC file-transfer.
-It has also been extended to work with non-X devices: webcams and TV tuner capture devices, embedded Linux systems such as Qtopia Core, and natively on Mac OS X Aqua/Quartz.
+It has built-in SSL/TLS encryption and 2048 bit RSA authentication, including VeNCrypt support; UNIX account and password login support; server-side scaling; single port HTTPS/HTTP+VNC; Zeroconf service advertising; and TightVNC and UltraVNC file-transfer.
+It has also been extended to work with non-X devices: natively on Mac OS X Aqua/Quartz, webcams and TV tuner capture devices, and embedded Linux systems such as Qtopia Core.
+Full IPv6 support is provided.
+More features are described here.

 It also provides an encrypted Terminal